LVGL Widgets¶

 This powerful action allows changing/updating any widget’s common style property, state (templatable) or flag on the fly.

-id (Required): The ID or a list of IDs of widgets configured in LVGL which you want update.
+id (Required): The ID or a list of IDs of widgets configured in LVGL to be updated.

 The widget’s common style property, state (templatable) or flag.